 This course incorporates the basic principles of cardiovascular conditioning through low and high impact moves and intensities.
 Classes will include kickboxing, boot camp, step aerobics, and circuit training, combined with stretching, muscle toning and abdominal work.
 This course will be part lecture and part activity to promote overall physical fitness and wellness.
 Students will learn to participate in aerobic combinations helping to improve their cardiovascular system, have a better understanding of weight control, determine their body composition and current cardiorespiratory and muscular fitness levels, and select a safe and appropriate aerobic program.
-This course satisfies the Foundation requirement in the Liberal Studies curriculum.
+LSF: HP yoga practice.
+The course promotes healthy living that encompasses both exercise and a science-based approach towards the field of nutrition, health promotion and disease prevention.
+LSF: HP